millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 The purpose of this lab is to familiarize you with the Pandas library.
 This is a widely used tool across industry and having experience with it can set you apart when getting internships and jobs.
-While it is not necessary to memorize perfectly this library, a general understanding will be helpful for your future in coding and math.
+While it is not necessary to master this library, a general understanding will be helpful for your future in coding and math.

 DataFrames
 ----------